“They” say that there’s not a lot of things to do with kids when staying on the Las Vegas Strip. Well I’m here to say: they’re right.

-Not really my thing, (especially with an entry fee of $28 for adults), this famous chain showing fake celebrities has over 100 wax figures in its Las Vegas location, which is attached to the Venetian Hotel and Casino.
+Not really my thing, this famous chain showing fake celebrities has over 100 wax figures in its Las Vegas location, which is attached to the Venetian Hotel and Casino.

 Siegfried & Roy’s Secret Garden and Dolphin Habitat

-Since 2000, Mac King has been dazzling audiences at Harrah’s Hotel and Casino with an amazing, entertaining blend of comedy and magic.
-Unlike most Vegas shows, these 1 and 3 p.m. shows (Tuesday – Saturday) are family friendly.
-And, at about $30 per seat (or less if you find one of the many discounts), they’re a bargain, considering you get 75 minutes of magic and laughs.
+Since 2000, Mac King has been dazzling audiences with an amazing, entertaining blend of comedy and magic.
+Unlike most Vegas shows, these 3 PM shows (Tuesday – Saturday) are family friendly and give you get 70 minutes of magic and laughs.
 However kids must be five or older to get in.